Edgahkipkemoi/capstone/README.md

 # 📖 [Creative-Scholars-Africa] <a name="about-project"></a>

-**[Creative-Scholars-Africa]**  Is an end of module project which is themed around the idea of a Creative Scholars African Summit.
-Where ideas are shared between scholars and they collaborate to bring about the better africa, an Africa that is compatible in the technology industry and one that can thrive in the 4th industrial revolution.
+**[Creative-Scholars-Africa]**  Is an end of module project which is themed around the idea of a digital tranformation African Summit.It aims at bringing together investors,partners and expert to share and learn more ob how to adapt to digital transformation.

 ## 🛠 Built With <a name="built-with"></a>
 - HTML